CG-rgb777/protection_from_debugger/README.md

 I strongly recommend that you do not disable all levels of protection or disable lines of code that terminate the program, doing so may activate protection that shuts down your computer or fills RAM with “garbage”.

+Protection against Windows debugger and VEH debugger.
+But in cheat engine there is a function at activation of which Windows debugger is hidden and from this I have not yet invented protection.